OSDeploy/GitBook/drivers/model-drivers/README.md

-# Model Packs and Family Packs

-Model Drivers are complete CAB/ZIP/EXE/MSI files that contain all the drivers you need for a particular Computer Model.
-These are also referred to as Model Driver Packs.
-From there, you can import the Model Driver Packs directly into SCCM or MDT and use them for OS Deployment.
+# Computer Drivers

+A complete Driver Set for a specific Computer Model is referred to as a Driver Pack.
+All major Computer Manufacturers \(Dell, HP, Lenovo, Microsoft\) create Driver Packs for OS Deployment.
+The Driver Packs can be downloaded as a compressed CAB, ZIP, EXE, or MSI.
+From there, they can easily be extracted, and then imported into SCCM or MDT.

+Model Driver Packs support a single Computer Model.
+These are usually smaller than a Family Driver Pack.

-Family Packs are Driver Packs that support similar Computer Models.
+Family Driver Packs support multiple Computer Models that are typically in a similar Computer Class and Generation.
 This allows for fewer Driver Packages and usually result in a smaller Driver Repository.

 ---